bernardo-torres/bernardo-torres.github.io/_pages/projects/inverse-drum-machine.md

 </div>

 <p>
   We recommend using headphones for the best experience.
-If you encounter any issues, please let us know!
+If you encounter any issues,try refreshing the page and please let us know!
 </p>

 <p>